andrewsegovia00/tic-tac-toe/README.md

 # tic-tac-toe

-//First project for the June 5th General Assembly Cohort
+First project for the June 5th General Assembly Cohort